Best Running Shoes For Wide Feet

 Implemented into this shoe is what is known as the natural ride system from Altra.
 This is set out to achieve a more natural foot motion and does so very well.

-Altra reduced the overall weight of the Olympus 2 and not only does this provide a much faster ride, it also will aid in breathability during longer runs.
+Altra reduced the overall weight of the Olympus 2 and not only does this provide a much faster ride, but it also will aid in breathability during longer runs.

 Size and Fitting